korozaki/tool-flyer/README.md

                                          tools flyer

-This program will allow you to install best github hacking tools hope you enjoy it the tool is not completely finish so there will have updating soon! :)
+his program will allow you to install best github hacking tools hope you enjoy it the tool is not completely finish so there will have updating soon! :)

 To run on Termux